AbstractBunnyy/Bunny-s-ImpoundZones/README.md

 ## Overview
 **Bunnys-ImpoundZones** is a script conceptualized by **bunny** and developed by **unknown**.
 This script allows users to define impound zones using PolyZone boxes.
 Any vehicle inside these zones can be impounded over time with a configurable fine amount.

-## Features
-- **Define Zones**: Use PolyZone to create impound zones.
-- **Timed Impound**: Vehicles within these zones will be impounded after a set time.
-- **Configurable Fines**: Set fine amounts for impounded vehicles through the configuration.

 ## Configuration Options
 - **Depot Price**: Set the fine amount for impounded vehicles.
 - **Multiple Locations**: Define multiple impound zones.